nishs1729/basic_bash_tutorial/tutorials/files.md

 chown -R user directoryname
 ```

-## Conclusion
-Understanding file permissions and ownership is crucial for managing access control in Linux.
-By using the `chmod`, `chown`, and `chgrp` commands, you can effectively manage who has access to your files and what actions they can perform.

-With this tutorial, you should now be able to work with file permissions, ownership, and special permissions, allowing you to control file access securely in your system.

 ## Practice Exercises

 1. Change the permissions of a file so that only the owner can read and write, but no one else can access it.